hikinthru/hikinthru.github.io/_posts/2018-01-13-What-Is-A-Software-Framework.md

 ---
 image: framework.jpg
-title: "What Is A Software Framework?"
+title: "What Does 'Software Framework' Mean?"
 ---

 In beginning to study Web Development the term *framework* is very common, but what does it actually mean?
-A quick Google search on the term *framework* returns:
+A quick Google search on the word *framework* returns:

 > a basic structure underlying a system, concept, or text.